This is an article from Team NF’s Mental Health Professional (and father of 3), Dan Schmidt.

 If you want to level up your brain, spend better quality time with your loved ones, improve your work life, family life, and love life, it starts with developing mindfulness.

-Don’t believe me?
-Ouch.
-That’s okay, I’ll give you the science because I’m nice like that.
+Still skeptical on mindfulness?
+That’s okay, I’ll give you the science in our next section…because I’m nice like that.

 Does mindfulness actually work?